Backed by the Pentagon

 - The first show produced by Gene Roddenberry was The Lieutenant, about a young U.S. Marine Corps officer.
 It was filmed with cooperation and technical support from the Marines, who withheld approval of one script that dealt with racial themes (and had Nichelle Nichols, who would go on to star on another of Roddenberry's shows, in a guest star role).
 The official position, apparently, was that the military did not have racial problems.
 Roddenberry went ahead and filmed the episode anyway, but it was not aired.

-- Short-lived (in part because it had the misfortune of starting to air in fall of 2001) series The Agency was Backed By The CIA, and was advertised as being the first time filming was allowed inside the actual CIA headquarters.
+- The Agency was Backed By The CIA, and was advertised as being the first time filming was allowed inside the actual CIA headquarters.

 - The Carrier Classic, a Collegiate Basketball game is played annually on the deck of an aircraft carrier (hence the name), with the agreement of the Navy.
 Rivals Michigan State University and the University of North Carolina played the first game on the deck of the USS Carl Vinson at Naval Base San Diego on Veterans Day 2011 (11/11/11).
 The visuals alone are freaking epic, especially as the sun sets.